 Punishment and Compensation:

-- Any University employee who engages in sexual harassment shall be subject to disciplinary action under the Employment Regulations and the prescribed Code of Conduct.
+- Anyone who engages in sexual harassment shall be subject to disciplinary action under the Employment Regulations and the prescribed Code of Conduct.

-- In cases where a student is found guilty of sexual harassment, the ICC may recommend one or more of the following punishments, depending on the severity of the offense:
+- In cases where a student is found guilty of sexual harassment, the ICC may recommend one or more of the following punishments, depending on the severity of the offence: